create3000/x_ite/docs/_posts/reference/browser-services.md

 #### **createScene** (*profile: ProfileInfo, ... components: ComponentInfo []*): Promise\<X3DScene\>

 The `createScene` service creates a new empty scene that conforms to the given profile and component declarations.
+The Promise resolves when all components are loaded.

 #### **loadComponents** (*... args: Array \<X3DScene | ProfileInfo | ComponentInfoArray | ComponentInfo | string\>*): Promise\<void\> <small class="blue">non standard</small>